When restricting visibility and access to content across the platform there are a few things to know.

 Simply unselect the areas you want to keep the user out of, e.g. unselect the App Builder area to remove that option from their navigation menus.

 Restricting Access to Screens and Docs

 Restrict access by folder

-If you want to show different sets of Screens to different users, i.e. allow managers to see additional Screens, you should create Folders and assign the relevant Screens and Docs to them.
-These Folders should be modelled for the specific role or app user groupings you wish to control.
-You must ensure the relevant users have been given access to the respective Folders.
+If you want to show different screens to different users, e.g. allow managers to see additional screens, you should create folders and assign relevant screens/docs to them.
+These folders should be modelled for the specific role or app user groupings you wish to control.
+You must ensure the relevant users have been given access to the respective folders.

 Managing user groups access